 Creating an innovative healing environment that matches the world-class care provided by Henry Ford Cancer Institute experts has been a long-time vision.

 For our patients, our survivors, our families and all those who travel from near and far, this vision became a reality when we broke ground on June 6, 2017 for the new the Brigitte Harris Cancer Pavilion.
 The ‘topping off’ ceremony was held June 25, 2018, marking the completion of the steel construction phase for the new cancer facility.
-The Brigitte Harris Cancer Pavilion is expected to open in 2020.
+We will begin caring for patients in the new pavilion on July 21, 2020.

 Our cancer program is one of the largest in Michigan.
 We treat nearly 5,000 new cancer patients each year.
 And that number continues to grow.
 Nationally, cancer cases are expected to increase 20 percent by 2025 - and 40 percent by 2035, according to the Institute of Medicine.